olashlool/reading-notes/Unity-02/Unity-02.md

 - #### Details
 Rigidbodies allow your GameObjects to act under control of the physics engine.
 This opens the gateway to behaviors such as realistic collisions and varied types of joints.
 Manipulating your GameObjects by adding forces to a Rigidbody creates a very different feel and look than adjusting the Transform Component directly.
-Generally, you shouldn’t manipulate the Rigidbody and the Transform of the same GameObject - only one or the other.
+Generally, you shouldnâ€™t manipulate the Rigidbody and the Transform of the same GameObject - only one or the other.

 - #### Parenting